kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 A question is when Haskell Platform includes haddock which supports this notation.

-haddock is delivered with GHC.
+haddock is delivered by GHC.
 GHC automatically uses
 [the "master" branch of haddock](https://github.com/ghc/haddock).
 The branch supporting the `prop>` markup is "ghc-7.6".
 So, "ghc-7.6" should be merged into "master".
 Since some test cases fail at this moment, merge is not carried out yet.
-But I hope "ghc-7.6" will be merged into "master" in the near future.
+But I hope that "ghc-7.6" will be merged into "master" in the near future.

 ##Internal modules